pwr/KSP/docs/devices.md

 The Kindle internal software uses a few API urls to talk to Amazon.
 These are configured in the file `/opt/amazon/ebook/config/ServerConfig.conf` (on the device, obviously).
-To have the Kindle talk to KSP instead of directly to Amazon, you need to change some urls in that file.
+To have the Kindle talk to KSP instead of directly to Amazon, you need to change some URLs in that file.

-**NOTE: if you're changing the file directly on the device, through SSH, **make a backup first!** You never know.
+**NOTE**: if you're changing the file directly on the device, through SSH, **make a backup first!** You never know.

 **NOTE**: if you're changing the file directly on the device, through SSH, you'll have to make the root partition writable first (by default, it is mounted as read-only -- no need to write to it during Kindle's normal functioning).